FrancescoBonizzi/Boolli/README.md

 `TODO`

 # Building
-Simply clone this repro and build the `Boolli.sln` solution.
+Simply clone this repository and build the `Boolli.sln` solution.

 # How to contribute
 - Report any issues